lvgl/lvgl/docs/widgets/extra/spinbox.md

 Under the hood the Spinbox is a modified [Text area](/widgets/core/textarea).

 ## Parts and Styles
-The parts of the Spinbox are identiacl to the [Text area](/widgets/core/textarea).
+The parts of the Spinbox are identical to the [Text area](/widgets/core/textarea).

 ### Value, range and step
 `lv_spinbox_set_value(spinbox, 1234)` sets a new value on the Spinbox.